 The oncheck utility provides the following options and information that apply to contiguous space and extents.
+For information about how to use other oncheck options, see the IBM Informix Administrator's Guide.

-Option Information -pB Blobspace simple large object (TEXT or BYTE data) For information about how to use this option to determine the efficiency of blobpage size, see "Determine blobpage fullness with oncheck -pB output" on page 5-18. -pe Chunks and extents For information about how to use this option to monitor extents, see "Checking for extent interleaving" on page 6-24 and "Eliminating interleaved extents" on page 6-24. -pk Index key values.
+Ontion Information Option -pB Blobspace simple large object (TEXT or BYTE data) For information about how to use this option to determine the efficiency of blobpage size, see "Determine blobpage fullness with oncheck -pB output" on page 5-17. -pe Chunks and extents For information about how to use this option to monitor extents, see "Checking for extent interleaving" on page 6-24 and "Eliminating interleaved extents" on page 6-24. -pk Index key values.
 For information about how to improve the performance of this option, see "Improving performance for index checks" on page 7-20. -pK Index keys and row IDs For information about how to improve the performance of this option, see "Improving performance for index checks" on page 7-20. -pl Index-leaf key values For information about how to improve the performance of this option, see "Improving performance for index checks" on page 7-20. -pL Index-leaf key values and row IDs For information about how to improve the performance of this option, see "Improving performance for index checks" on page 7-20. -pp Pages by table or fragment For information about how to use this option to monitor space, see "Considering the upper limit on extents" on page 6-24. -pP Pages by chunk For information about how to use this option to monitor extents, see "Considering the upper limit on extents" on page 6-24. -pr Root reserved pages For information about how to use this option, see "Estimating tables with fixed-length rows" on page 6-5. -ps Space used by smart large objects and metadata in sbspace. -pS Space used by smart large objects and metadata in sbspace and storage characteristics For information about how to use this option to monitor space, see "Monitoring sbspaces" on page 6-13. -pt Space used by table or fragment For information about how to use this option to monitor space, see "Estimating table size" on page 6-5. -pT Space used by table, including indexes For information about how to use this option to monitor space, see "Performance considerations for DDL operations" on page 6-37.